Undergraduate Courses 2014

 One of the attractions of the programme is the sheer breadth and variety of subjects covered: one moment you may be analysing a set of company accounts, the next you are forecasting business activity or speculating about the future of the economy.
 The aim is to make you an ‘all rounder’ who is attractive to potential employers.

-Teaching is via lectures and small-group seminars to discuss issues and ideas that arise.
+Teaching is delivered via lectures and small-group seminars.
 You will be expected to do your own additional reading and research around each lecture, supported by a designated personal tutor who will guide and advise you throughout your studies.

 - Academic Study Skills